How to create link-worthy content | 8 ways to make content linkable

 Types of link building tactics that no longer work include generic directories and SEO directories.
 Article links, especially article blasts where you can push an article in and there’s no editorial review.
-Guest content, depending on the editorial practices.
-Press releases, Google you saw penalized links coming from press release websites.
+Guest content, depending on the editorial practices and Press releases.
+Search engines like Google penalized links coming from press release websites years ago.

-For two of the three tactics the quality of the content plays a critical role in the success of the link building program.
+For two of the three tactics creating link worthy content plays a critical role in the success of any campaign focused on building high quality backlinks.

-The only channel where you can get away with a website that has generic product descriptions, photos, and low quality writing is paid amplification.
+The only channel where you can get away with a website or blog post that has generic product descriptions, photos, and low quality writing is paid amplification.
 Or in other words.
 Paid advertising.

 1. Create Evergreen Content

 News content has a short shelf life.
-You might be better of focusing on topics that are more evergreen.
+You might be better off focusing on topics that are more evergreen and will be of interest to your target audience for years to come.

 Think of evergreen content as a resource that remains useful and relevant long after it’s published.
-It rarely changes and is always in-demand from your audience (and searchers).
+It rarely changes and is always in-demand with your target audiences (and searchers).

 This could be: